Sorbet

 sig {void}

-will let us return any value (for example, returning either5
+• Statically, Sorbet will let us return any value (for example, returning either 5 or nil is valid).

-will error when typed code tries to inspect the result of avoid
+• Also statically, Sorbet will error when typed code tries to inspect the result of a void method.

 Replacing the return value with a meaningless value prevents untyped code from silently depending on what a typed method returns, so that the implementation is free to change without worry of breaking existing code which silently depended on the result of the method being meaningful.